newvoll/ssmbak/README.md

 > [!WARNING]
 > There are sleeps in between steps to give SQS -> Lambda time to process.
 If AWS is slow, you might have to wait longer.

 There's an experimental script in tests/verify_cli_tutorial.sh that does the steps.
+Feel free to follow along with the tail command described at the end of the tutorial.

+First, create the stack.

 ```
 SSMBAK_STACKNAME=ssmbak